 Conflict of Interest Committee

-The Conflict of Interest Committee is the William & Mary group organized to review and help ensure that conflicts of interests are managed, if appropriate.
+Conflict of Interest Committee is the William & Mary group organized to review and help ensure that conflicts of interests are managed, if appropriate (see Appendix A).
 The group generally consists of the Chief Compliance Officer, the Chief Human Resources Officer, and the Chief Financial Officer and is advised by University Counsel.
 Other university officials may be included in the group on an ad-hoc basis as needed to address specific situations.

-A gift is defined in Executive Order No. 2 as anything of value to the extent that a consideration of equal or greater value is not received by the donor.
+Gift is defined in Virginia Executive Order Number 2 (2014) as anything of value to the extent that a consideration of equal or greater value is not received by the donor.
 The Executive Order includes fourteen exceptions, including gifts on the basis of personal friendship (provided that the gift was not provided because of the employee’s official position); see Section V(A)(3).

-Immediate Family is defined by the Conflict of Interests Act and Executive Order No. 2.
-The following people are member of an employee’s Immediate Family: (i) the employee’s spouse, (ii) any other person who resides in the same household as the employee and who is a dependent of the employee, (iii) any person who has a child in common with the employee and with whom the employee has a legally enforceable financial relationship, (iv) anyone who cohabits with the employee or has cohabited with the employee in the past 12 months (a “cohabitant”), and (v) any children of the employee or children of a cohabitant.
+Immediate Family of an employee is defined by the Conflict of Interests Act as including (i) the employee’s spouse and (ii) any other person who resides in the same household as the employee and who is a dependent of the employee.
+Virginia Executive Order No. 2 (2014) expands the definition of Immediate Family for purposes of Gift acceptance rules to also include (iii) any person who has a child in common with the employee and with whom the employee has a legally enforceable financial relationship, (iv) anyone who cohabits with the employee or has cohabited with the employee in the past 12 months (a “cohabitant”), and (v) any children of the employee or children of a cohabitant.